Margate Lifeboat Station: 1950s–1970s

+46-foot 9in Watson North Foreland (Civil Service No.11) at Chatham Historic Dockyard.

 The Lord Southborough was retired from the station in 1951.

 On 17 May 1951 the station took delivery of a new all-weather lifeboat named North Foreland (Civil Service No. 11) (ON 888), a 46-foot 9in Watson motor lifeboat.
-The boathouse sustained damage following a severe storm in 1953, requiring the complete replacement of the floor.
+The boathouse later sustained damage following a severe storm in 1953, requiring the complete replacement of the floor.

-On 20 May 1960 the Margate Station celebrated its centenary under the control of the RNLI.
+On 20 May 1960, the Margate station celebrated its centenary under the control of the RNLI.
 Records show that during that period, the station's crew had rescued more than 1,800 people.